kevoreilly/CAPEv2/docs/book/src/installation/guest/agent.rst

 5. In the general tab tell it to ``run with highest priviledges``.
 6. Select ok.

-After that all is done, it will come up next restart/login.
+After that all is done, it will come up on the next restart/login.